A. Physical Examination.

 (4) An effort should be made to facilitate students and their families in obtaining a physical examination.
 However, if a student is unable to obtain a physical examination, the student may not be excluded from school.

-(5) For each school year the local board of education or local health department shall report the number of children who have not had a physical examination and the reason or reasons for not obtaining the physical examination to the Department of Health and Mental Hygiene.
+(5) For each school year the local board of education or local health department shall report the number of children who have not had a physical examination and the reason or reasons for not obtaining the physical examination to the Maryland Department of Health.

 C. Health Appraisal.
 A health appraisal for students identified through the review of records as having health problems or concerns shall be conducted by the designated school health services professional.
 The health appraisal may include health observations, interviews, and conferences with parents/guardians, students, educators, and other health professionals.
 Health appraisals shall be conducted as follows:

 (1) The health appraisal shall take place not later than 6 months after the date of entry to a school system and after that as indicated in §C(2), of this regulation.

 (2) The health appraisal of students with identified health problems shall be repeated as frequently as deemed necessary by the designated school health services professional.

 (3) Screening of students shall be carried out according to mandated or recommended screening programs established by the Department of Education and the Maryland Department of Health.
 These shall include:

 (a) Hearing and Vision Screening Tests.
 The local board of education or local health department shall provide and fund hearing and vision screenings for all students in the public schools.
 The local health department shall provide and fund hearing and vision screenings for all students in any private school that has received a certificate of approval under Education Article, §2-206, Annotated Code of Maryland, and students in any nonpublic educational facility in this State approved as a special education facility by the Department.